 While we've summarised the key points of each plan below, it's always worth digging a little deeper into any gap fees, how much you can claim back, and whether your preferred healthcare provider, such as your local dentist, has an agreement with the health fund.

-Take the time to work out what you need and what you're prepared to pay.
+Take the time towork out what you need and what you're prepared to pay.

-HCI offers three straightforward extra plans, which we've detailed below.
+HCi offers three straightforward extra plans, which we've detailed below.

 The Healthy Extras plan has a number of significant inclusions, such as ambulance cover, hearing aids, weight loss programs, quit smoking programs and pharmacy.
 This plan has higher annual limits than the Active Life cover.

 Gold Hospital with Premier Extras